 How can you best meet these recommended amounts?

 Eat more iodine-rich foods, especially the kind that naturally contain this mineral and aren’t fortified.
-Including sea vegetables in your diet is one of the best ways, considering their high iodine content along with other important minerals and antioxidants they contain.
+Including algae in your diet is one of the best ways, considering their high iodine content along with other important minerals and antioxidants they contain.
 Various forms of seaweed (such as kelp, nori, kombu and wakame) are some of the best, natural sources of iodine.
 But like all crops, the exact content depends on the specific food and where it came from.

 Other good iodine-rich foods include seafood, raw/unpasteurized dairy products, certain whole-grain products and cage-free eggs.
 It’s believed that dairy products and grains are the major contributors of iodine in the average American’s diet, although chances are people can afford to consume more raw, unpasteurized dairy and ancient, whole grains rather than conventional dairy and packaged foods.